fylein/fyle-internship-challenge-23/README.md

 For paggination part i am using angular duild in module called NgxPaginationModule.

+## Skeleton Loading

+For skeleton loading i am using tailwind for design, and i am showing skeleton loading when api fetching data from server.

 ## Responsive

 For styling i am using tailwind css.
 This project is 100% responsive.